 What Rail Can Do to Protect Itself Now

-Rail organizations must take action to fortify their defenses; secure rolling stock, signaling, and telecommunication systems; and develop the means to identify a breach at the earliest possible time.
+Rail organizations must take action to harden railway cyber defenses; secure rolling stock, signaling, and telecommunication systems; and develop the means to identify a breach at the earliest possible time.

 The first step to doing so is to understand their security posture.
 This requires taking inventory of every asset comprising the rail architecture, as well as their dependencies and security policies.
 This essential step provides clarity into where vulnerabilities currently exist.

 The next step is gaining complete visibility into the rail infrastructure, which allows security teams to easily segment assets and understand potential and actual attack vectors in the event of a breach.